-We also have our own spring-fed lake stocked with hard fighting rainbow trout, and commencing 2019 full membership also includes fishing at Llyn Brenig and Llyn Alwen on every Tuesday, Thursday and Saturday from January 1st to December 31st.
+We have our own spring-fed lake stocked with hard fighting rainbow, blue and brown trout, and also rods for Llyn Brenig and Alwen Reservoir with two rods bookable on every Tuesday, Thursday, Saturday and Sunday from January 1st to December 31st.

 Our club lake is exclusively for members’ use and we also offer a "Lake Only" membership package.

 The association was formed when two long-standing clubs amalgamated, these being Rhyl Angling Club and St Asaph Angling Association, hence our name!
 We now control 21 beats, several of which are owned by the Association.
 Some beats are reserved for members only & some are bookable by members to ensure there is no overcrowding.

 Our beats on these rivers and their tributaries offer undoubtedly some of the best game fishing in the area.
 They are well known for their fishing for sea trout, or sewin, as it is known in Wales.
 Some of the sea trout caught each year on these beats weigh in excess of 5lbs and fish up to 10lb are not uncommon..
 The main run of sea trout usually starts entering the river system from June onwards although some large fish enter early in May.
 The best months for night-time fly-fishing are usually July, August and September.
 Grilse start entering the system in August and these are followed in September and October with the back end run of Salmon.
 The club allows all legal fishing methods to cater for all tastes.